About

 Judith “Judy” Leibowitz founded the American Center for the Alexander Technique in 1964 and established the Technique as an integral part of actor training at The Juilliard School.
 Despite the partial paralysis she developed after suffering from polio as a child, she believed deeply in the power of change and long-term benefits of practicing AT.
 Those fortunate enough to study with her remember her as a “sculptor of bodies.”
 Her lifetime commitment to expanding the Alexander teaching community is honored by this scholarship’s pursuit to bring forth the next generation of AT teachers.

-Donate $50 or more here and receive a link to the celebratory video REMEMBERING JUDY.
+Donate $50 or more here to receive a link to the celebratory video, REMEMBERING JUDY.

 technique